-This budget laptop houses a AMD Ryzen 3 3200U processor and 4GB RAM.
-This means, while it’s not mind-blowing, it will easily handle essential blogging tasks such as editing documents, photoshop, web browsing and more.
+This budget laptop houses an AMD Ryzen 3 3200U processor and 4GB RAM.
+This means, while it’s not mind-blowing, it will easily handle essential blogging tasks such as editing documents, photoshop, web browsing, and more.
 Although it will struggle with intensive such multitasking all of the previous jobs all at the same time or video editing.

 The keyboard that comes with a laptop seems to be very easy to use, and the screen is pretty too with a full HD 1920 x 1080p display.

 Acer claims that the battery can last up to 7.5 hours, but you can expect a bit less with web browsing and writing.
 It comes with pre-installed Windows 10 Home which is one of the best OS of Windows you can use these days.